nefarius/DsHidMini/XInputBridge/README.md

 ### `XInputSetState`

 Converts a vibratrion request into a DS3 output report.
-Translates and scales the rumble motor values accordingly (left gets mapped to string, right gets mapped to weak motor).
-The player LED gets set to the (zero-based) `dwUserIndex` the function got invoked with.
+Translates and scales the rumble motor values accordingly (left gets mapped to strong, right gets mapped to weak motor).
+The player LED gets set to the (zero-based) `dwUserIndex` the function got invoked with (0 sets player 1, 1 sets player 2 and so forth).

 ### `XInputGetCapabilities`